MehdiSojoudiGEM/Denoising-Multiple-Time-Series-Evidence-of-a-Negative-Greenium-in-German-Twin-Bonds/README.md

     params.customSignal = @(x, N, T) repmat(sin(2 * pi * x), N, 1);

-12- Choosing the method
+10- Choosing the method:

+The method can be selected using the following options:

+    all
+        Runs all available methods.

+    trend_filtering
+        Runs only l1 trend filtering.

+    spline_trend_filtering
+        Runs only Spline trend filtering.

-To run all methods:
+For example, to run all methods:

     MATLAB:
         params.methodsToRun = {'all'};